 We would like to use the next few articles on this topic to share other people’s stories with you.
 If you thought I can’t adopt minimalism because I have kids or because I am too old (or too young), maybe these stories encourage you to rethink.
 And maybe they give you the nudge to start your own journey to minimalism.

 Today, we would like to feature Christine’s story.
-Christine, her partner Marty and their nine year old son Michael are friends of ours.
+Christine, her partner Marty and their son Michael are friends of ours.
 I have known Christine since 2001, first meeting her when we both worked for the same company in London.
 We both ended up living in Sydney.
-While Paul and I left Sydney a year ago, Christine still lives there with her family, in a two bedroom apartment on the Northern Beaches.
+While Paul and I left Sydney in 2016, Christine still lives there with her family on the Northern Beaches.

 Over to you, Christine…